mukundbhudia/covid-service-rs/README.md

 - To run **all** your tests, within the repo directory run `cargo t`.
 This will run all tests in the `/tests` directory.
 - To run test a **specific** test such as `/tests/my_test.rs`, within the repo directory run `cargo t --test my_test`.
+- To run ignored tests, run `cargo t -- --ignored`.

 ## Installation

-- If there is a [release asset](https://github.com/mukundbhudia/covid-service-rs/releases) for your target platform, you can run a command like `wget -q -O tmp.zip https://github.com/mukundbhudia/covid-service-rs/releases/download/<my_version_here>/covid-service-rs_aarch64-unknown-linux-gnu.zip && unzip -o tmp.zip && rm tmp.zip && strip covid-service-rs && mv covid-service-rs /home/ubuntu/.cargo/bin/covid-service-rs` (where `<my_version_here>` is the tagged version e.g. `v1.0.3`) to have the binary placed in the cargo bin folder.
+- If there is a [release asset](https://github.com/mukundbhudia/covid-service-rs/releases) for your target platform, you can run a command like `wget -q -O tmp.zip https://github.com/mukundbhudia/covid-service-rs/releases/latest/download/covid-service-rs_aarch64-unknown-linux-gnu.zip && unzip -o tmp.zip && rm tmp.zip && strip covid-service-rs && mv covid-service-rs /home/ubuntu/.cargo/bin/covid-service-rs` to have the binary placed in the cargo bin folder.

 - For a fresh build and install on your target environment, run `cargo install --path .` within the repo directory.
 Then `covid-service-rs` will be moved to your cargo bin directory and will be callable throughout your host environment as a standard binary.

 - To install as a cron task, an example entry under `crontab -e` to run the service every 20 minutes would be `*/20 * * * *    /home/my-user-name/.cargo/bin/covid-service-rs "mongodb://localhost:27017/" "covid19"`

 - Subsequent upgrades would then only require a `git pull` and `cargo install --path .` to be run again to build and move the binary to cargo bin.

 ## Advanced builds (cross-compilation)